-Three trains leave Bangkok’s Hua Lamphong Station to Nong Khai each day (North East Line).
+Three trains leave Bangkok’s Ma Station to Nong Khai each day (Northeast Line).
 All trains leave in the evening and travel overnight.
-Journey time takes roughly 12 hours.
-Nong Khai is the final station on the North East Line so don’t worry about missing your stop.
-For online booking check here.
-Below image is from the online booking site.
-The 133 ‘rapid’ train appears to be discontinued?
+The journey time is roughly 12-hours.
+Nong Khai is the final station on the Northeastern (Isaan) line so don’t worry about missing your stop.
+Lower berth 2nd Class Aircon would be the best option for travel.
+A non-Aircon seat would be ill-advised for such a long journey.

 During the day the sleeper beds are hidden away and individual seating is provided.
 Plenty of room and comfortable.
-The seats have space underneath to hide larger baggage, backpack, suitcases etc. If you plan on sleeping early ask the on-board steward to set-up the sleeper beds.
+The seats have space underneath to hide larger baggage, backpack, suitcases etc. If you plan on sleeping early ask the onboard steward to set up the sleeper beds.
 You can do this almost immediately after leaving Bangkok to Nong Khai.

 When needed ask the train steward to set up your sleeper beds.
 One bed is pulled down from the roof while the second is made from the seats below.
 Both top and bottom berths have curtains for privacy.
 The lower berth has enough space to fit two people and has a window to watch the night go by.
 The lower berth does get warm as it is cut off from air-con.
 The upper berth may also get cold being too close to the air-con.
 The upper berth is smaller and slightly cramped.
 It can be quite hard to sleep with the sound of rickety rails, hooting horns and the occasional passerby.

-At the end of each passenger car there is an open washroom and a toilet.
+At the end of each passenger car, there is an open washroom and a toilet.
 The washroom provides sinks, mirrors, tissues, soap etc. The toilets can be different in each car.
 One may have a squat toilet while another may have a western toilet.
 Just walk to the next car if you don’t fancy the squat toilet.

-Nong Khai Train Station
+Nong Khai Train Station (Laos Border)

-Arriving at Nong Khai there will be many tuk-tuks waiting for shuttle to the border (20baht).
+Arriving at Nong Khai there will be many tuk-tuks waiting for the shuttle to the border (20baht).
 For details on VISA on arrival and the border crossing at Friendship Bridge check here>>